-1. Students should attend at least four campus/community events.
+1. Students should attend at least five campus/community events.

 - Lecture or Program (sponsored by campus or academic department)

-2. Students are expected to write at least 6 (to 12) pages of material.
+2. Students are expected to write 6 to 12 pages of material.

 3. Students should become proficient using myRedDragon.

 Students receive important campus information via myRedDragon.
 It is important students review their email on a daily basis.
 Having full working knowledge of myRedDragon assures that students are aware of every opportunity and important step they need to take to be successful.

 4. Students are expected to attend class and participate with class discussion and activities

 Active learning techniques are encouraged in and out of class.
 By being an engaged classroom participant, each student will have a greater experience and take away more from the classroom.

 5. Completion of the College Student Inventory (CSI).